-High Level Summary of Statistics Trend Last update: Tuesday, June 27, 2017
+High Level Summary of Statistics Trend Last update: Tuesday, March 27, 2018

-Drug Seizures and Offender Characteristics, 2014-15 and 2015-16
+Drug Seizures and Offender Characteristics, 2016-17

-For crimes of drug supply, the main Class A drugs seized by Police Scotland in 2015-16 were heroin (74.0 kilograms), cocaine (82.7 kilograms) and crack cocaine (4.2 kilograms).
-In addition to this they also seized approximately 13,400 ecstasy-type tablets.
+For crimes of drug supply, the main Class A drugs seized by Police Scotland in 2016-17 were heroin (54.1 kilograms), cocaine (120.3 kilograms) and crack cocaine (5.2 kilograms).
+Police Scotland also seized 8,600 ecstasy-type tablets.

-The vast majority of drug possession offenders were male.
-The average age of an offender was 30 years old, with the majority (65%) being between 20 and 39 years old.
-16% of offenders were under 20 years old and 19% were 40 years old or older.
+Over 2014-15 to 2016-17, the vast majority of drug possession offenders were male (86%).
+The median age of an offender was 29 years old, with almost two thirds (65%) being between 20 and 39 years old.

 View chart data

-Source: Drug Seizures and Offender Characteristics, 2014-15 and 2015-16
+Source: Drug Seizures and Offender Characteristics, 2016-17

-1. The figures for drug supply-related seizures are based on an estimated 92% of crimes as Edinburgh and the Lothians & Scottish borders divisions provided a partial data return.
-For more information, please see the Data Quality Statement in the Annexes in the Drug Seizures and Offender Characteristics, 2014-15 and 2015-16 bulletin.
+1. The figures for drug supply-related seizures are based on an estimated 92% of crimes for 2015-16, an 85% return for 2014-15 and a 100% return for 2016-17.
+For more information, please see the Data Quality Statement in the Annexes in the Drug Seizures and Offender Characteristics, 2016-17 bulletin.